 Arguably serving the best cinnamon buns in town, they are big, chewy and crusty on the outside while almost doughy inside with layers upon layers filled with sugar and cinnamon.
 Here you’ll also find our kids’ favourite buns, the delicious Norwegian Skoleboller or “school buns” topped with vanilla custard and coconut flakes.

 The menu has been thoughtfully put together with elements from several Nordic countries, including Finland (look for the Karelian Pie).
-If you feel like something healthy there are plenty of choices like dark rye bread sandwiches with herring or salmon.
-Located at a quiet square next to Picadilly Circus, this is a well designed small cafe in a typical Scandinavian minimalistic layout.
+Suppose you feel healthy; there are plenty of choices like dark rye bread sandwiches with herring or salmon.
+Located at a quiet square next to Picadilly Circus, a well-designed small cafe in a typical Scandinavian minimalistic layout.

 Address: 14A Golden Square, W1F 9JG London

 Great for: Wonderful Danish pastries and good coffee in a minimalist Nordic setting

 Founders Ole Kristoffersen and Steen Skallebaek have over 50 outlets back home in Denmark, so they had a solid foundation before introducing their premium bakery concept to Londoners.
 Their London bakeries are designed in the same dark minimalist Nordic style as in Denmark, making you feel like stepping into a Scandinavian crime-noir drama.